I love strangers. In a good way. 🙂

 His hair, unruly and grey, goes with his fluffy looking, although overgrown, natural grey beard that hides his neck from my sight.
 He has a walking stick which he doesn’t seem to be relying on.
 So out of place probably but feels just about right, at least for my eyes.
 He has a tall demeanour.
 I don’t know if he really is.
 Somehow, I am sure he is a bird watcher or a wildlife photographer.

 Is he English?
-Perhaps European, since he doesn’t exude that firm, sophisticated, slightly luxurious, revealing-some-worth, teensy bit cute and strong but warm Englishness quite that heavily.
+I thought.
+Perhaps European, not English.
+Since he doesn’t exude that firm, sophisticated, slightly luxurious, a teensy bit cute yet so warm Englishness quite that heavily.
+Okay, maybe I overdid that description!
+Anyway, let’s agree on a single fact.
 He is a stranger.
 Adding more strangeness, making his own contribution, to my world.
 No, Our world. 🙂

 Yet, I had never got a chance to hear his story.